nightroman/FarNet/PowerShellFar/README.md

 > Cannot debug or run a PowerShell script until the PowerShell session has started.
 Wait for the PowerShell session to finish starting and try again.

-(3) If VSCode is not an option or working at all then use the script [Add-Debugger](https://www.powershellgallery.com/packages/Add-Debugger) and call it with a temp file for watching in a separate console:
+(3) If VSCode is not an option for various reasons then use the script [Add-Debugger](https://www.powershellgallery.com/packages/Add-Debugger) and call it with a temp file for watching in a separate console:

     ps: Add-Debugger $env:TEMP\debug.log

 This way looks unusual but debugging is surprisingly robust.
-And it works in many cases when debugging is rather tricky.
+Also, it works in some cases when usual debugging is tricky.
+For example top level task code in `Start-FarTask` tasks.

 *********************************************************************
 ## Interactive